superfly/docs/elixir/advanced-guides/clustering-from-home-to-your-app-in-fly.html.md

 ## Summary

-When we couple Elixir's clustering ability with Fly.io's networking, VPN, and API discoverability, we can easily cluster a locally running Elixir application with a deployed Elixir application.
-This makes it easy to leverage hosted GPUs for developing AI/ML applications or working on distributed applications.
+By combining Elixir's clustering capability with Fly.io's networking, VPN, and API discoverability, we can seamlessly cluster a locally running Elixir application with a deployed one.
+This setup is easier for leveraging hosted GPUs for AI/ML development or for working on distributed applications.

-The ready-to-use script automates much of the process.
+The provided script automates much of the process.